Skip to navigation

 The cash crisis made drinks like Tango and Coke extremely cheap for visitors, but at a huge cost to the locals

-We entered Thailand on Friday 19th December, heading for Christmas cheer on the islands off the southern coast.
-Not only did it sound like a good spot – many travellers congregate in this area for Christmas, and it's never nice to be alone in the festive season – but the Thai currency crisis meant my dollars could buy a lot more festive spirit down the pub.
-Listen to this for a story of mismanagement and corruption with a distinctly Asian flavour.
+We entered Thailand on Friday 19th December, heading for some Christmas cheer on the islands off the southern coast.
+Not only does it sound like a good spot – many travellers congregate in this area for Christmas, and it's never nice to be alone in the festive season – but the Thai currency crisis means my dollars can buy a lot more festive spirit.
+Listen to this for a story of mismanagement and corruption with a distinctly Southeast Asian flavour.